RISE Aquatic Club - Willowbrook

 8&Under:

-Practice Recommendation: We “recommend” swimmers make two (2) to three (3) practices a week in order to see improvement.
+Practice Recommendation: We recommend attending 2 to 3 practices per week to promote steady improvement.
 There are no practice requirements.

 9/10 Group: